Search specific term/phrase surrounded by double quotes. e.g. “deep linking”

 Enable Logging

-• Make sure OS_ACTIVITY_MODE is not disabled (link)
+1. Make sure that OS_ACTIVITY_MODE is not disabled.

-• For advanced logging needs, you can forward logs to a custom callback function instead of using the default os_log.
-This enables you to process, format, or redirect log messages according to your application's logging strategy:
+For more advanced logging needs, you can forward logs to a custom callback instead of the default os_log:

 // Enable basic logging